Termite Inspections (White ant inspection)

 Sanctuary Pest Control and Termite Management utilise the latest technology and couple this with licensed, experienced and dedicated people to give you information that will help you protect your greatest asset.

-Bugeye borescope technology which gives a visual image of inside a wall to detect hidden termites, instruments to take thermal readings, radar technology, moisture level sensors, listening devices, and other tools help us to get a snapshot of your property that will enable you to make the right decisions.
+We utilise Bugeye borescope technology which gives us a visual image inside a wall to detect hidden termites.
+We also use other detection instruments to take thermal readings and measure moisture levels.
+We also use listening devices to detect termites eating (they are quite noisy) which together give us good pest intrusion related information regarding your property that will enable us to give you the right advice. the right decisions.

 Please phone us or email us to make a booking for a termite inspection or for any other information you need in regard to termites or termite tracks or nests you have seen around your home or business.